qsnjason/qsnjsclient/README.md

 		localStorage.apikey = JSON.stringify(key);
 	});

 An API Key can be requested once a connection is established.
-When returned, it is used for client authentication in any subsequent logins.
-The request must contain a name for the requesting application.
-It will be used for application identification and key management purposes in the QSN Console.
+When received, it should be used for client authentication.
+The key request must contain a name for the requesting application.
+The name will be used for application identification and key management purposes in the QSN Console.

 	// Read Key from localStorage
 	var apikey = JSON.parse(localStorage.apikey);